 Safety Concept of HTW Berlin for the Prevention and Handling of Sexualised Discrimination and Violence (SDV)

 The Safety Concept [PDF] is based on three pillars: counselling, prevention and reporting and complaint procedures.
 It regulates the rights of affected persons and of people under suspicion as well as the basic principles, responsibilities and procedures in the event of incidents of sexualised discrimination and violence.
 It also contains an Action Plan for 2023 to 2025.
 Building on the Safety Concept, offers for the different target groups will be implemented in the coming months, with a particular emphasis on affected persons, supporters and superiors, in order to provide precise information and to ensure clear and transparent case management.

 The Anti-Discrimination Office organises campaigns, acts as an advisory centre, is the contact point for reporting cases of discrimination and receives complaints.
-The provisional management addresses:
+The provisional management ist assumed by the president.

 The Anti-Discrimination Council – consisting of members of the University Board, the Staff Council and the student body, the full-time Equal Opportunities Officer for Women, the Disability Representative and other individuals – draws up the Action Plan, which is valid for two years at a time.
 The Council shall advise committees and commissions as well as management staff.

 - Dr. Sünne Andresen, Equal Opportunities Officer for Women